CyberFlameGO/svnpython/Doc/library/types.rst

 .. data:: FunctionType
-          LambdaType

-   The type of user-defined functions and functions created by :keyword:`lambda` expressions.
+   The type of user-defined functions and lambdas.

+.. data:: LambdaType

+   An alternate name for ``FunctionType``.

 .. data:: GeneratorType